unixunion/deblox-deployer/README.md

 # Deblox.Deployer

 A simple vertx app which subscribes to module deploy / undeploy events.
-It will download modules from your configure m2 repository and pass configuration from the message to the module.
+It will download modules from your configured m2 repository and pass configuration from the message to the module.

 ## Overview
 Upon startup, Deployer subscribes to some queues: